 Newspaper cuttings from the 1960's showing the tool department.

-In 1968 Thorns was seriously damaged by a deliberate explosion that occured in Tony's Place, the cafe next door which is where Brambles now stands today.
+In 1963 Thorns was seriously damaged by a deliberate explosion that occured in Tony's Place, the cafe next door which is where Savino & Coombes now stands today.
 Unfortunately, the lost floors were never rebuilt as there was moves a foot to clear this section of Exchange Street in connection with road widening.
 This never took place and the building is as you see it today, in this aspect.
 The building is and was the end of terrace and took the brunt of the explosion.
 It was a deliberate act to defraud an insurance company.
 In 1999 & 2000 additional premises were acquired in Dove Street so that the shop now spans the entire length of Lobster Lane.

 A photograph of the front of Thorns in Norwich taken in the 1970's.